lidofinance/dual-governance/docs/mechanism.md

 where $T^{Sa}_{min}$ is `VetoSignallingMinActiveDuration`, then the Deactivation sub-state of the Veto Signalling state is entered without exiting the parent Veto Signalling state.

 The right part of the condition limits how fast the Deactivation sub-state can be entered and re-entered.
-It's needed make it impossible to keep the governance in the Deactivation sub-state (where the DAO cannot submit proposals) by front-running state transitions and locking/unlocking tokens from the signalling escrow.
+It's needed to make it impossible to keep the governance in the Deactivation sub-state (where the DAO cannot submit proposals) by front-running state transitions and locking/unlocking tokens from the signalling escrow.

 ```env
 # Proposed values, to be modeled and refined